-Thirdly, three to 10 years jail for anyone transgressing against God, prophets, the Holy Quran, the Islamic religion or other heavenly religions.
-Fourthly, A person who intentionally tries to disrupt the passage of ambulance or public security vehicles will face no less than 7 years imprisonment.
+In line with Article (112) of the new Oman Penal Code, a person who intentionally tries to disrupt the passage of ambulance or public security vehicles will face not less than (7) years imprisonment.

-It is important to highlight the fact that Article 2 cancels the Oman Penal Law promulgated by Oman Sultani Decree No. 7/1974 and all that contradicts this (new) law or contravenes its provisions.
-The new Omani penal code is comprehensive and aims to protect both individual rights as well as national interests.
+It is important to highlight the fact that Article (2) of the new Oman Penal Code cancels the previous regulation issued by Royal Decree No. 7/1974 and all that contradicts this (new) law or contravenes its provisions.
+The new Oman Penal Code is comprehensive and aims to protect both individual rights as well as national interests.